RTO Compliance Guide: Validation Frequency, Industry Currency & Short Course Requirements

 • Pre-validation: Complete before delivery to confirm tools and resources meet unit requirements.

-• Advance preparation: Have all assessment mapping, instruments, and resources ready before training begins.
+• Preparation: Have all assessment mapping, instruments, and resources ready before training begins.

 • Compliance consistency: Apply the same standards as you would for a full qualification.